-It’s that time of year again where every holiday imaginable hits at the same time, Thanksgiving, Hanukkah, Christmas, Kwanzaa and New Year’s Day.
-Oh and let’s not forget about Christmas Eve and New Year’s Eve.
-Despite the holiday season, business must move forward and there is still a need to recruit for quality candidates.
-However, as the employer you may face problems and/or challenges in your recruitment efforts during the holiday season.
-Let’s take a little time to address a few of these recruitment problems and challenges.
+It's that time of year again where every holiday imaginable hits at the same time: Thanksgiving, Hanukkah, Christmas, Kwanzaa and New Year's Day.
+Oh and let's not forget about Christmas Eve and New Year's Eve.
+Despite the holiday season, the business must move forward and there is still a need to recruit for quality candidates.
+This can actually be a great time of year to make strategic hires.

 While applicants are making their family and friends a priority for the holiday season, they are also aware holidays can be a slow time of year for organizations.
-During the holidays, companies are closed and staff is on vacation and this can be a deterrent for the number of resumes and applications received.
+During the holidays, companies are closed and employees are on vacation and this can be a deterrent for the number of resumes and applications received.

 As the hiring manager, you may find a challenge during the interview phase of the recruitment process.
 Vacations are scheduled throughout the holidays and at times can pose a bit of a challenge.
 Many times candidates have prescheduled vacations or your interviewer(s) are on vacation delaying both the interview process as well as the final start date.

 As a Recruiting Consultant, I recommend the following to help you keep moving forward throughout the holidays:

 - Anticipate the needs of your open positions.